CodeforSouth/mdcpe/README.md

 4. Run `rake populate_database:permits` to populate your table with Miami-Dade County’s permit data.
 This process will take some time.
 You can limit how many rows of data you decide to pull down by adjusting the `$limit` value in the HTTParty response.
 If you’d like to pull down all of the data, simply remove this value.

 ![Instructions](http://i.imgur.com/oexvF9u.png)

+## Who
+The creators of this project are [Steve Toro](http://www.github.com/stevetoro), [Christina Vinces](http://www.github.com/christinavinces) and [Ricky Gonzalez Jr.](http://www.github.com/RickyGonzJr)

+A big thank you to the following people and organizations for their help in the creation of this project:

+Ernie Hsiung, Mike Sarasti, Ed Toro & Code for Miami

 ## License
 This application is freely available under the MIT License: https://github.com/RickyGonzJr/mdcpe/blob/master/LICENSE.md